Intra-Community supplies (ICS)

-- the customer must be registered for VAT in another Member State
+- the customer is registered for VAT in another Member State

-- you must obtain and retain the customer's VAT registration number (including country prefix)
+- you obtain and retain the customer's VAT registration number (including country prefix)

-- you must quote your VAT number and your customer’s VAT number on the sales invoice
+- you quote your VAT number and your customer’s VAT number on the sales invoice

-- the goods must be dispatched or transported to another Member State
+- the goods are dispatched or transported to another Member State

-- correct VIES Returns must be made by the supplier.
+- correct VIES Returns are made by the supplier.

 If any of the above five conditions are not satisfied, you must charge Irish VAT to your customer at the appropriate rate for the goods.